-- Messrs.
-Ammerman, Hagerty, Massey and Rood each own a small non-voting minority interest in Black Knight Sports and Entertainment LLC, which owns the Vegas Golden Knights.
-Mr. Foley is the majority interest holder, and is Chairman and Chief Executive Officer of Black Knight Sports and Entertainment LLC. - Ms. Murren's spouse is the Chairman and Chief Executive Officer of MGM Resorts International, which owns a majority interest in the T-Mobile Arena where the Vegas Golden Knights play home games.
+Messrs.
+Ammerman and Rood each own a small non-voting minority interest in Black Knight Sports and Entertainment LLC, which owns the Vegas Golden Knights.
+Mr. Foley is the majority interest holder, and is Chairman and Chief Executive Officer of Black Knight Sports and Entertainment LLC.

+- Ms. Murren's spouse is the former the Chairman and Chief Executive Officer of MGM Resorts International, which owns a majority interest in the T-Mobile Arena where the Vegas Golden Knights play home games.
 FNF is a season ticket holder for Vegas Golden Knights home games.
 In addition, FNF may use MGM hotel and conference facilities from time to time for corporate events.
-Amounts paid by FNF to entities owned or controlled by MGM Resorts International are at market rates. - Since November 2019, Mr. Massey serves as Chief Executive Officer of Cannae Holdings, Inc. (Cannae), where he has served as a director since June 2018.
-Cannae was split-off from FNF in November 2017.
-Mr. Massey also serves as Senior Managing Director of and holds a membership interest in Trasimene Capital Management, LLC (Trasimene), which provides certain management services to Cannae, since November 2019.
-Mr. Foley is the Managing Member and a Senior Managing Director of and holds a membership interest in Trasimene.
-Trasimene provided certain services to us in 2019, which are described below in the section titled "Certain Relationships and Related Transactions." - Mr. Thompson is an Executive Vice Chairman of Bank of America Merrill Lynch, and FNF made payments to and received payments from entities affiliated with Bank of America Merrill Lynch in 2019.
-The board of directors determined that these payments do not impair Mr. Thompson's independence because his compensation from Bank of America Merrill Lynch is not dependent on the amount of business Bank of America Merrill Lynch or its affiliates does with FNF or its subsidiaries. - Messrs.
-Ammerman, Hagerty and Massey each serve on the board of directors of The Dun & Bradstreet Corporation (D&B), a privately held company, and the general partner of Star Parent, L.P., the limited partnership that owns D&B. In addition, Messrs.
-Ammerman and Massey hold a small limited partnership interest in Star Parent, and affiliates of Thomas H. Lee Partners, L.P. owns a significant interest in Star Parent.
+Amounts paid by FNF to entities owned or controlled by MGM Resorts International are at market rates. - Mr. Thompson is an Executive Vice Chairman of Bank of America Merrill Lynch, and FNF made payments to and received payments from entities affiliated with Bank of America Merrill Lynch in 2020.
+The board of directors determined that these payments do not impair Mr. Thompson's independence because his compensation from Bank of America Merrill Lynch is not dependent on the amount of business Bank of America Merrill Lynch or its affiliates does with FNF or its subsidiaries. - Mr. Ammerman serves on the board of directors of Dun & Bradstreet Holdings, Inc. (DNB).
+Mr. Foley serves as Chairman of the board of directors of DNB, and he and Cannae Holdings, Inc (Cannae), which was split-off from FNF in November 2017, are significant investors in DNB.

-The board of directors determined that these relationships were not of a nature that would impair the independence of Mr. Ammerman, Mr. Hagerty, Ms. Murren, Mr. Massey, Mr. Rood or Mr. Thompson.
-Mr. Lane and Mr. Shea had no relationships with the Company that required consideration in determining their independence.
+The board of directors determined that these relationships were not of a nature that would impair the independence of Mr. Ammerman, Ms. Murren, Mr. Rood or Mr. Thompson.